harryx1x1/is-awesome/docs/2024-05-28/bit-commitment.md

+# How bit commitment works
-# Bit commitment and signature
+## Bit commitment and signature
 Often signature is created with this pseudo code:
 ```
 mhash = hash(message)